figaw/praqma.com/_posts/2016-01-19-delving-into-job-dsl.md

 ### Empty config.xml <a name="empty-config"/>
 It’s not uncommon for plugins to always have a small default block added to a job’s *config.xml* on job creation.
 There's no point in writing giant configure blocks for these XML blocks as they'll just be generated automatically anyway.
-Create or ask for an empty job's *config.xml* and take not of what's added automatically before churning out redundant code.
+Create or ask for an empty job's *config.xml* and take note of what's added automatically before churning out redundant code.

 ### Groovy skills <a name="groovy-skills"/>
 Don't forget that you are working with a Groovy DSL and have full access to the power of Groovy while writing your scripts.